OmarRedani/HSE24_Interview/README.md

 ### Great Design

-Design inspiration from the original HSE App
+Design inspiration from the original HSE24 App

 ## Technologies Used